 This is all the more reason for the Catholic school to maintain its identity and integrity as a place where values and goals do not shift, because the promotion of the human person is its overarching goal.

 At St Mary’s we believe that the basis of a good school is good pastoral care, and we take this aspect of education very seriously.
-The Head of Pastoral Care and the Year Coordinators, working with committed teams of Homeroom teachers, are pivotal to the health and happiness of the student body.
+The Head of Pastoral Care and the House Coordinators, working with committed teams of Homeroom teachers, are pivotal to the health and happiness of the student body.
 We acknowledge that learning only takes place in an environment where the learner feels comfortable, so helping students to achieve an optimum degree of comfort in school is a priority.